-The Manager has in place an Investor Relations & Communications department which facilitates effective communication with Unitholders, analysts, fund managers and the media.
+The Manager has in place an Investor Relations department which facilitates effective communication with Unitholders, analysts and fund managers.

 The Manager actively engages with Unitholders and has put in place an Investor Relations Policy (Policy) to promote regular, effective and fair communications with Unitholders.
 The Policy is available on CCT's website at www.cct.com.sg.